-- Use the needle to apply a tiny dab of Soft Filler to each little hole or areas of damage.
+- Use the needle to apply a tiny dab of Soft Filler to each little hole or area of damage.

 - Level it smooth with a plastic spreader or glossy business card.

-- Allow to cure, and repeat until an even surface is achieved.
+- Allow to cure with sunshine or an incandescent bulb.
+Repeat until an even surface is achieved.
 The filler may shrink as it cures, so additional applications may be necessary (typically 2-3), and even then it may look uneven and pock-marked.
 Alternatively, do a large pass of filler over an area of damage.
 Allow to cure.
 Repeat until the surface is level.

 - If necessary, use rubbing alcohol to smooth any uneven areas.